Rishivarman-R/Led-control-using-Arduino/README.md

 ## RESULT
-design and implemented a system for LED control using an Arduino microcontroller and a push button successfully.
+D and implemented a system for LED control using an Arduino microcontroller and a push button successfully.